felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

 In this section, choose if you want to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
 By default, this option it turned off.
+Tick **Publish the menu on Uber Eats when it is updated in HubRise** to enable it.

 ### Opening Hours